arthurpvicente/Fighting-Game/README.md

-# **Fighiting game**
+# **Fighting Game**

 ## **Overview**

 This is a fighting game developed as part of a college project.
 The game features fun and engaging combat mechanics where players can control characters in a 2D environment.
-The game was created by a team of 5 members, each contributing to different aspects of development such as gameplay design, coding, and audio.
+The game was created by a team of five members, each contributing to different aspects of development such as gameplay design, coding, and audio.

 ## **How to Play**

 1. **Start the game:**
-    - Launch the game by running in the IDE called Godot Engine.
+    - Launch the game using the Godot Engine IDE.

 2. **Objective:**
-    - The goal is to defeat your oppenent.
-You can choose any kind of weapons appeared in the game.
+    - The goal is to defeat your opponent.
+You can choose from various weapons available in the game.

 3. **Game Mode:**
     - Play against another player on the same keyboard.